16-18 Inch Kids Bikes (Ages 4-7)

 FiltersFilter & Sort

-When we quote 16-inch (40cm) or 18-inch (45cm), we are referring to the diameter of the wheels.
+When we reference 16-inch (40cm) or 18-inch (45cm), we are referring to the diameter of the wheels.
+However, another component of sizing is the frame.
+Some brands do a smaller frame size and other frames are slightly bigger.

-The Giant Animator 16/Liv Adore 16 and Mongoose Mitygoose 16/Missygoose 16 are both examples of 16-inch bikes.
+For example: The Giant Animator 16/Liv Adore 16 and Mongoose Mitygoose 16/Missygoose 16 are both examples of 16-inch bikes.
+So both bikes have the same wheel size but the frame size is different.

 Giant Animator 16/Liv Adore 16